richardmcmanusjr/2DMOSFETPOISSONSOLVER/README.md

 # 2DMOSFETPOISSONSOLVER
-A P5.js application designed to solve and display the 2 dimensional band diagram in the channel of a long channel MOSFET
+A P5.js application designed to solve and display the 2 dimensional band diagram in the channel of a long channel MOSFET using the shooting method

 # Credits:
 [1] Expanded upon TU Graz [MOS Capacitor - Solving the Poisson Equation](http://lampx.tugraz.at/~hadley/psd/L10/moscap_poisson.php).